SherlockIMF/search/README.md

 # Downloads

-1- [Dataframe](www.sherlockatimf.org/static/scraped_meta_join_updated.pickle) containing text and metadata for the working papers. download and copy the file "scraped_meta_join_updated.pickle" into the root folder next to app.py
+1- [Dataframe](http://www.sherlockatimf.org/static/scraped_meta_join_updated.pickle) containing text and metadata for the working papers. download and copy the file "scraped_meta_join_updated.pickle" into the root folder next to app.py

-2- The index folder to enable search and retrieval. download the file index.zip and extract the contents into the folder "index" into the root folder next to app.py
+2- The [index](http://www.sherlockatimf.org/static/index.tar.gz) folder to enable search and retrieval. download the file index.zip and extract the contents into the folder "index" into the root folder next to app.py

-3- pdfs folder that contains all of the pdf files. download the file pdfs.zip and extract the contents into the folder "pdfs" into the "static" folder.
+3- The [pdfs](http://www.sherlockatimf.org/static/pdfs.zip) folder that contains all of the pdf files. download the file pdfs.zip and extract the contents into the folder "pdfs" into the "static" folder.

 # Deployment